-At Joseph’s, all our children from FS2 to Y6 have access to a maths learning platform called Mathletics.
-This can be accessed both in school and at home to support each child to develop confidence, knowledge and understanding in maths through personalised learning which is engaging to each age group and every child’s ability.
-Mathletics encourages a growth mindset in maths too which compliments our whole school approach to growth mindset.
-Our children complete a range of homework tasks using Mathletics as well as additional tasks which they can choose to access, and we see an increasing number of children sharing certificates in our weekly Golden Book achievement celebration.
+At Joseph’s, all our children have access to an online maths learning platform.
+FS2 and Y1 can work on Mathseeds and from Y2 to Y6, the children have logins to work on Mathletics.
+These apps can be accessed both in school and at home to support each child to develop confidence, knowledge and understanding in maths through personalised learning which is engaging to each age group and every child’s ability.
+Mathseeds and Mathletics encourage a growth mindset in maths too which compliments our whole school approach to growth mindset.
+Our children complete a range of homework tasks using the apps, as well as additional tasks which they can choose to access, and we see an increasing number of children sharing certificates in our weekly Golden Book achievement celebration.

 At Joseph’s, all our children from Year 3 to Y6 also have access to a maths learning platform called TTRS.
 This can be accessed both in school and at home to support each child to develop their fluency and recall of their times tables and opposite division facts.
 We have chosen this programme as a school it supports our new whole school KIRF (Key Instant Recall Facts) targets and it plays a role in supporting our children in the maths element of our catch-up programme.